deta/space-docs/src/pages/docs/en/basics/data.md

 During development, you can share data between your local environment and your [project](/docs/en/basics/projects) in Space.

-There is two ways to inject a project key into your development environment:
+There is two ways to setup the Deta SDK to access the Bases & Drives of your project:

 ### Automatic setup